dezeraecox-manuscripts/SUI_Proteome-solubility/README.md

 ## Test data

 [Example raw images](raw_data) and [partially processed results](imageJ_results) are provided here to test the included analysis scripts.
-For the complete dataset used in the manuscript including ROIs manually defined at cell boundaries, please download the `.zip` file from [DOI]().
+For the complete dataset used in the manuscript including ROIs manually defined at cell boundaries, please download the `.zip` file from [10.26188/5dca31ba90f09](10.26188/5dca31ba90f09).
 These files can then be processed using the workflow below from `pixel_calculator.py` onwards.
-Outputs will be deposited in the

 ## Workflow